Schedule

 -

-Welcome to BILT ANZChris Needham, WSPNBS Spotlight Keynote Speaker proudly sponsored by NBSThe I in BIM is Killing Me.
-(Information = Data, how it can be so frustrating)David Foley, IIMBEOperations and Maintenance, Pre-Design, Design, ConstructionBILTData ManagementAutodesk, Nemetschek, Open Source
+Welcome to BILT ANZChris Needham, TBHNBS Spotlight Keynote Speaker proudly sponsored by NBSThe I in BIM is Killing Me.
+(Information = Data, how it can be so frustrating)David Foley, IIMBEPre-Design, Design, Operations and Maintenance, ConstructionBILTData ManagementAutodesk, Nemetschek, Open Source

 Synopsis: